Greenland shark explained

 The blood of Greenland sharks contains three major types of hemoglobin, made up of two copies of globin combined with two copies of three very similar subunits.
 These three types show very similar oxygenation and carbonylation properties, which are unaffected by urea, an important compound in marine elasmobranchii physiology.
 They display identical electronic absorption and resonance in Raman spectroscopy, indicating that their heme-pocket structures are identical or highly similar.
 The hemoglobins also have a lower affinity for oxygen compared to temperate sharks.
 These characteristics are interpreted as adaptations to living at great water depths.[56]

-The flesh of the Greenland shark is toxic because of the presence of high concentrations of trimethylamine oxide (TMAO).
+The flesh of the Greenland shark is toxic because of the presence of high concentrations of urea and trimethylamine oxide (TMAO).
 If the meat is eaten without pretreatment, the ingested TMAO is metabolized into trimethylamine, which may be a uremic toxin.
 Occasionally, sled dogs that eat the flesh are unable to stand up because of this effect.
-Similar toxic effects occur with the related Pacific sleeper shark, but not in most other shark species.[42]
-[43]
+Similar toxic effects occur with the related Pacific sleeper shark, but not in most other shark species.[62]
+[63]

 Inuit legends

-The Greenland shark's poisonous flesh has a high urea content, which gave rise to the Inuit legend of Skalugsuak, the first Greenland shark.[48]
+The Greenland shark's poisonous flesh has a high urea content, which gave rise to the Inuit legend of Skalugsuak, the first Greenland shark.[66]
 The legend says that an old woman washed her hair in urine (a common practice to kill head lice) and dried it with a cloth.
-The cloth blew into the ocean to become Skalugsuak.[49]
-Another legend tells of Sedna whose father cut off her fingers while drowning her, with each finger turning into a sea creature, including Skalugsuak.[50]
+The cloth blew into the ocean to become Skalugsuak.[67]
+Another legend tells of Sedna, whose father cut off her fingers while drowning her, with each finger turning into a sea creature, including Skalugsuak.[68]

 The Greenland shark plays a role in cosmologies of the Inuit from the Canadian Eastern Arctic and Greenland.
 Igloolik Inuit believe that the shark lives within the urine pot of Sedna, goddess of the sea, and consequently, its flesh has a urine-like smell and acts as a helping spirit to shamans.[69]